Soccer star Ali Krieger announces retirement

 "I want to leave the game better than where I found it," Krieger said.

 Krieger is married to fellow professional soccer player Ashlyn Harris, who announced her retirement from professional soccer last year.
-The two met while playing for the U.S. Women's National Team over a decade ago.
+The two met while playing for the U.S. Women's National Team over a decade ago, and now have two young children.

+Krieger said she's looking forward to spending more time with her family, and having a schedule that allows her to wake up with her kids, spend the day with them and then put them to bed.

+"It's like the times that we really cherish as moms," she said.

 for more features.